shubhsoni/100daysofml/README.md

 Day1- Hands on Numpy library: This file focuses on very simple and basic operations on arrays using numpy library (the exercises are taken from https://www.machinelearningplus.com/python/101-numpy-exercises-python/)

-Day2- Hands on Pandas library: basic and essential exercises on pandas library
+Day2- Hands on Pandas library: basic and essential exercises on pandas library (to be updated)